 Henry Onderdonk (d.
 1895) was president from 1861 to 1864.

-He was an educator in Baltimore prior to his election as Maryland Agricultural College president.
-Under his three-year tenure, eight students received degrees.
+He was previously an educator in Baltimore.
+Under his three-year tenure at the college, only eight students received degrees.

-He opened a private academy in Baltimore after resigning and concluded his education career as headmaster of St. James School in Hagerstown, Maryland, a position he held at the time of his death in 1895.
+He opened a private academy in Baltimore after resigning and concluded his education career as headmaster of St. James School in Hagerstown, Md., a position he held until his death.